 Harper could not resist a snort of laughter.

 This only seemed to make things worse for the boy.
 He struggled to his feet with a beet red face.
-"I did not sign up for this," he snapped.
-The boy grew some guts in that short time period, but likely because it was his best shot at an escape.
+"I did not sign up for this!"
+The boy had grown some guts during that fall.
 He stomped straight out of the restaurant.

 Amy stood up.
 If looks could kill, then Amy would have murdered many people but she would have saved the worst possible death for Harper at that moment.
 "You think this is funny?!
 First you take my brother from me, and then my own family, and now this!"
 She picked up her chair and threw it directly at Harper.